Tru-Dev/CustomerSalesDBProject/README.md

   the database itself and install the package(s) necessary (for example, psycopg2 for PostgreSQL)

 ## Setup
-The default settings are for a SQLite memory database, with a sample window title.
+The default settings are for a SQLite database, with a sample window title.
 There is an included graphical utility (`change_settings.py`) which will also set up the database.

 ## Usage